CUBRID/cubrid-manual/en/security.rst

 DWB Encryption
 ^^^^^^^^^^^^^^

 Persistent data is temporarily written to the Double Write Buffer (DWB) before being written to the data volume.
-Even at this time, it may be encrypted because the data for the encrypted table can be included.
+It may be encrypted even at this time because the data for the encrypted table can be included.
 For more information on DWB, see :ref:`database-volume`.

 .. _tde-enc-backup: